-Park on a flat, level surface with the header on the ground and the ground speed lever in N-DETENT position with the steering wheel locked.
+Park on a flat, level surface with the header on the ground, the ground speed lever in N-DETENT position, and the steering wheel in locked position (centered).
+Wait for the CDM to beep and display an "In Park" message to confirm the park brakes have engaged.